ccao-data/assesspy/docs/source/reference.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Modified Kakwani Index (MKI) is a Gini-based measure to test for vertical equity.
-It works by identifying the ratio of the cumulative distribution of assessed values to the distribution of sale prices.
+The output is the cumulative distribution of assessed values divided by the distribution of sale prices.

 :doc:`mki() <mki>` |nbsp|
 :doc:`mk_met() <mki_met>` |nbsp|